adelarue/cos_2019/2_wrangling_and_visualization/README.md

 If you would like a partner but are having trouble finding one, please email the instructors and we will do our best to pair you up.

+### Example Preassignment 0:

+The following text gives an example of an acceptable submission for the project preparation.

+*Team members: Andreea G.*

+*I will be looking at the Kaggle dataset on ski resorts, which is available to download at https://www.kaggle.com/beaubellamy/ski-resort.
+The dataset lists different ski resorts along with attributes such as country / region, altitude, size, difficulty of slopes, trails, snow reliability, facilities and equipment, average ticket price per age group, other services available.
+Here are two examples of questions I could investigate: 1.
+Pricing depending on the ski attributes of the resort, and 2.
+Number of resorts depending on the attributes of the region.
+One limitation of this dataset is the missing information of other touristic features of the given regions.*

 ## Pre-assignment 1: Keeping current

 To ensure that you have the most current versions of all files, please fire up a terminal, navigate to the directory into which you cloned the full set of materials for the course, and run `git pull`.
 (Refer back to Session 1 if you're having trouble here.)